vatsalya-gupta/bgutbook/manuscript/part_1_basic_commands/chapter_109_fields.md

 Speaking of cutting, we made it in one piece apparently.
 Well, at least I am still OK, on the bus on my way to the office.
 Where are you?
 If you are commuting I hope you'll get soon to your office or home, and in this second case that you can have a good time relaxing and not worrying too much about fields.

-Suggested film for the evening: Edward Scissorhands (1991)
+Suggested film for the evening: Edward Scissorhands (1991) - Cutting has never been more fun!